7 practical ways to save for a baby

 4. Do your research and shop around

 It’s also important to do a bit of research before you buy larger items such as prams and car seats.
-We've tried and tested the best prams (opens in new tab) and best car seats for babies (opens in new tab) to help set you on the right track.
+Here at Goodto, we have tried and tested all of the essentials a new parent needs to help set you on the right track.
 You should also check customer reviews carefully to see which products score well and talk to friends and family members with young children to see if they have any recommendations.

 Sites like idealo.co.uk and Kelkoo.co.uk can help you easily compare prices as well as set alerts to tell you when a particular item has dropped in price.